systemjs/systemjs/README.md

 }
 ```

-If building code using the `System` global in Webpack, the following config is needed to avoid rewriting:
+If using webpack@<5, the following config is needed to avoid rewriting references to the global `System` variable:

 ```js
 {